iodide-project/iodide/docs/jsmd.md

 In the case of the `js` and `css` fetch types, the scripts and stylesheets are added to the environment as soon as they are available.

 In the case of data fetches, which have the syntax `{TYPE}: {VAR_NAME} = {RESOURCE_URL}`, the data is loaded into the variable `VAR_NAME` within your javascript scope.
-In the case of a `json` fetch, the JSON object retrieved from the URL is parsed into a native javascript object, but in the case of `text` and `blob` fetches, the variable will contain a raw string or (blob object)[https://developer.mozilla.org/en-US/docs/Web/API/Blob], respectively.
+In the case of a `json` fetch, the JSON object retrieved from the URL is parsed into a native javascript object, but in the case of `text` and `blob` fetches, the variable will contain a raw string or [blob object](https://developer.mozilla.org/en-US/docs/Web/API/Blob), respectively.

 ### Pyodide (`%% py`)

-Pyodide chunks allow you to execute Python 3 code in your browser by way of (Pyodide)[https://github.com/iodide-project/pyodide], the Python interpreter compiled to WebAssembly.
+Pyodide chunks allow you to execute Python 3 code in your browser by way of [Pyodide](https://github.com/iodide-project/pyodide), the Python interpreter compiled to WebAssembly.

 _Note: the first time you evaluate a `py` chunk, python must be downloaded and initialized, which will take a few moments.
 Subsequent evaluations will happen immediately._

-Pyodide is implemented as an Iodide (language plugins)[language_plugins.md]
+Pyodide is implemented as an Iodide [language plugins](language_plugins.md)

 ### Plugins (`%% plugin`)

 Plugin chunks allow you to extend the functionality of Iodide by loading plugins.
-At the time being, Iodide only supports (language plugins)[language_plugins.md], which add interpreters for additional languages to your Iodide session.
+At the time being, Iodide only supports [language plugins](language_plugins.md), which add interpreters for additional languages to your Iodide session.

 Plugin chunks must contain a single JSON string that contains the plugin specification.
 The JSON must contain a "type" field (which for now must be "language")